Seasonal Affective Disorder: 15 Strategies to Help You Cope

 There is a dreary feeling that settles in at the start of colder seasons.
 Come autumn and winter; you may notice that you’re increasingly anxious, melancholy, and even depressed.
 However, if your symptoms are severe and interfere with your functioning well in daily life, you may not just be suffering from the winter blues.
 It could be something more serious – a condition commonly called SAD or Seasonal Affective Disorder. *

 You are not alone if sadness and isolation are all that seem to accompany the deluge of toy commercials, family gatherings, and piped-in holiday instrumentals playing in every restaurant, mall, and drug store.
 Many people tolerate merriment rather than derive any real enjoyment from it.
-But this year may feel different.

 With lockdowns and quarantines mixed in with dark winter days, you may be feeling more isolated and detached than usual.
 Whether dealing with holiday blues, Seasonal Affective Disorder (SAD), or outright depression, we can help.